Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 The overall setup is straightforward: Given a personalized binary and an architecture sheet, extract the eight codes from the puzzle and submit them to the website.

-I've had some minor experience working with binaries, but I've never actually done anything like this before.
+I've had some minor experience working with binaries, but I've never actually done anything like this.

 Below is my journey, which I hope will be of interest of anybody who started this puzzle with an experience level similar to my own.